Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Yes, Lake Houston fish are safe to eat following TDSHS consumption guidelines.
 The Texas Department of State Health Services recommends limiting consumption of larger predator fish.
 Catfish under 20 inches and panfish are considered safest for regular consumption.

 Lake Houston maintains turbid to stained water conditions year-round due to sediment from inflowing rivers.
-Visibility typically ranges from 6 inches to 2 feet.
+Visibility typically ranges from 6 inches to 2 feet (Secchi depth).
 The upper lake sections occasionally clear slightly during extended dry periods.
+This turbidity makes vibration and scent more important than visual lure presentation.

 Yes, Lake Houston allows 24-hour fishing access.
 Night fishing excels for catfish, especially during summer months.
-Several lighted fishing piers accommodate night anglers.
-Always use proper navigation lights when boating after dark.
+Several lighted fishing piers at marinas accommodate night anglers.
+Always use proper navigation lights when boating after dark and let someone know your float plan.

 Final Thoughts: Your Lake Houston Fishing Adventure Awaits